PokemonAutomation/ComputerControl/Wiki/Programs/ZeldaTotK/SurfItemDuper.md

 This program is for The Legend of Zelda: Tears of the Kingdom.
 The program is still within the Pokémon Automation program.
 It does not require video feedback.

-**Version 1.1 or 1.1.1 of the game is required.** The glitch this program uses does not work in version 1.0.
-This document will be updated when future versions of the game release.
+**Version 1.1 or 1.1.1 of the game is required.** The glitch this program uses does not work in version 1.0 or versions 1.1.2 and above.

 ## Program Description